Sairyss/domain-driven-hexagon/README.md

 ## Rate Limiting

-By default there is no limit on how many request users can make.
-This may lead to problems, like DDoS or brute force attacks.
+By default there is no limit on how many request users can make to your API.
+This may lead to problems, like DDoS or brute force attacks, lags and performance issues etc.

 To solve this, implementing [Rate Limiting](https://en.wikipedia.org/wiki/Rate_limiting) is essential for any API.